Palace of the Inquisition

-The Palace of the Inquisition stands on the corner of República de Brasil and República de Venezuela streets in Mexico City, Mexico.
-As neither side of the building faces Santo Domingo Plaza, the entrance is placed at a canted corner to face the plaza.
-Its long association with the Inquisition, which ended during the Mexican War of Independence, made it difficult to convert to other purposes.
-However, it eventually became the School of Medicine for the reconstructed National University (now the National Autonomous University of Mexico (UNAM)).
-When UNAM moved to the Ciudad Universitaria in the 1950s, it retained ownership of this building, eventually converting the structure in what is today the Museum of Mexican Medicine.
+The Palace of the Inquisition is a building in Mexico City built in the 1730s as the headquarters of the Mexican Inquisition, which now houses the Museum of Mexican Medicine.
+The building stands at the junction of República de Brasil and República de Venezuela streets, with its entrance at a canted corner facing Santo Domingo Plaza.
+When the Inquisition was abolished after the Mexican War of Independence, the building's association made it difficult to convert to other purposes.
+It eventually became the School of Medicine for the reconstructed National University, now the National Autonomous University of Mexico (UNAM).
+When UNAM moved to the Ciudad Universitaria in the 1950s, it retained ownership of the building, eventually converting it into the museum it is today.

 Inquisition in New Spain

 From nearly the beginning of the colonial period until the Mexican War of Independence, this spot has been the headquarters of the Inquisition in the colony of New Spain.
 While the Tribunal of the Holy Inquisition was not fully established here until 1571, the first cleric with inquisitorial duties was Martin de Valencia, who came to the colony in 1524.
 The Dominicans, in whom the papacy had invested Inquisition duties, arrived in 1526 and proceeded to build a monastery in the area occupied by both the current palace and the Church of Santo Domingo.
 The first official Inquisitor for the colony, Pedro Moya de Contreras, worked in the section of the monastery, where the palace would be built in the 18th century.